 A node may have multiple input ports and multiple output ports.
 A collection of interconnected nodes, using the input ports on the left and output ports on the right, constitutes a workflow.
 The input ports consume the data from the output ports of the predecessor nodes, and the output ports provide data to the successor nodes in the workflow.

-You can only connect an output port to an input port of the same type - data to data, model to model, and so on.
+An output port can only be connected to an input port of the same type - data to data, model to model, and so on.

 A tooltip gives a short explanation of the input and output ports.
 If the node is executed, the dimensions of the outcoming data are shown in its data output port.
-You can find a more detailed explanation of the input and output ports in the node description.
+A more detailed explanation of the input and output ports is in the node description.

 How to select, move, copy, and replace nodes in a workflow